Karasu1t/enterprise-sales-forecast-dashboard/readme.md

 ## Infrastructure as Code (IaC)

-All Google Cloud resources (GCS, BigQuery, Cloud Run, VertexAI, etc.) are provisioned and managed using Terraform.
+All Google Cloud resources (GCS, BigQuery, Cloud Functions, VertexAI, etc.) are provisioned and managed using Terraform.
 This ensures reproducibility, scalability, and easy collaboration for infrastructure management.
 The Terraform code is organized in the `terraform/` directory, following best practices for modularity and environment separation.

 **Key Points:**